Atlas-Axis/next-gen-atlas-fork/Sky Atlas/Sky Atlas.md

 The Security Scope Advisor could also assist in reviewing an informant's evidence to evaluate its validity/quality.
 The Security Scope Advisor could ensure that the methods used by the informant to secure the evidence were ethical.
 (All communications, evidence and data shared with the Security Scope Advisor would be under confidentiality protection).
 Finally, such an Advisor would have specialized expertise in opsec and associated matters that the Core Facilitator lacks".

 This Needed Research is an extensive Research Track, given the wide-ranging implications and potential mechanisms around opsec best practices, and also how these should map onto the Atlas.

+#### A.1.5.20.0.4.1 - Responsibly Provided - Whistleblower Evidence Of Operational Security Breach Must Be Secured Ethically [Action Tenet]  <!-- UUID: deeced97-64e9-4f82-bd6d-a5c9693ca12c -->

+The phrase "responsibly provided" places limits on the sort of data, evidence and information that will enable a whistleblower to qualify for the bounty.
+Such data, evidence or information must have been secured ethically.
+A whistleblower who used publicly available blockchain data to demonstrate that an Aligned Delegate breached operational security best practices will qualify for the bounty.
+A whistleblower who hacked into the Aligned Delegate’s devices or accounts to make this same demonstration will be disqualified from receiving the bounty.

+Where reasonable people would disagree about the ethical nature of the whistleblower’s actions, the Core Facilitator should err on the side of disqualifying the whistleblower.
+In such instances, disqualification prevents the setting of precedent that might incentivize future whistleblowers to engage in unethical or illegal activities.

+Both the Action Tenet and the above-stated presumption are supported by the Universal Alignment Assumption, which states that the "underlying intent of rules always aims to serve human values and promote public benefit within a given context."
+See [A.0.1.1.5 - Universal Alignment Assumption](2ea378ee-9b12-4e09-9f42-0c6ec65ef33b).

+#### A.1.5.20.0.4.2 - Useful - Whistleblower Evidence Must Have Material Impact [Action Tenet]  <!-- UUID: 5db1e203-819a-4283-b754-37b2e112feb4 -->

+The element "useful" means that the evidence provided by the whistleblower must have had a material impact on the adjudication.
+The term "material impact" here does not imply that the adjudication process would have been impossible to resolve without the whistleblower's evidence.
+Instead, the evidence provided by the whistleblower can still be considered "useful" or of "material impact" if it serves a supportive role in the adjudication, even if it does not play a central or decisive part.
+The evidence simply needs to contribute meaningfully to the investigation, regardless of the extent of its influence.
+The Core Facilitator ultimately have broad discretion here in awarding the bounty.

+It is important to note that the payment of the whistleblower bounty is dependent on the outcome of the decision.
+If the Facilitator rule in favor of the AD, the bounty should not be awarded.
+If the Facilitator rule against the AD, the bounty should be awarded if the whistleblower has responsibly submitted useful evidence.

 ### A.1.5.21 - Facilitators Must Err On Side Of Caution [Section]  <!-- UUID: 09efe31d-28ae-47cc-a81e-caf4f669df95 -->